tmarktaylor/monotable/doc/features.rst

     format string with ``<``, ``^``, or ``>``. |align_spec_chars|
   - Specify the alignment of the heading the same way.
   - Set the format function.
-The format function has the same signature as <built-in function format>.
+The format function has the same signature as built-in function format().
 The choices are:

-    - <built-in function format> is the default.
+    - Built-in function format().
+This is the default.
-    - Adapter to string.format().
+    - Boolean formatter that prints arbitrary strings like 'yes' and 'no' for the True and False Python boolean values.
-    - Adapter to pass a mapping to string.format().
+    - Eleven format functions that scale numeric values by 10e3, 10e6, 10e-3, 10e-6, 1024, 1024**2, and others.
-    - Adapter to ``%`` printf style string formatting.
+    - An unlimited number of user defined format functions that are configured by overriding |format_func_map|.
-    - Adapter to string.Template().
+    - Adapters to string.format(), string.Template(), and printf-style
-    - User defined format function.
-Override |format_func_map|.
+      format functions.

 - The default format function is configurable. |format_func|